Best Thunderbolt docks 2023: Extend your laptop’s capabilities

 By Mark Hachman

 As Thunderbolt ports become more common in laptops, a Thunderbolt dock becomes a necessary accessory, providing I/O access for legacy mice, keyboards, external drives, and more.
-It’s essentially the centerpiece of a productive office, whether at work or home.
+It’s a key ingredient for a productive office, whether at work or home.

-Thunderbolt docks have become more important as laptop makers slim down, cut costs, and eliminate multiple ports in favor of a do-it-all Thunderbolt port instead.
-That may seem like they’re pushing those costs on to you (which they are) but you also can pick and choose a dock with exactly which ports you need.
-Not only are there budget docks, but you may be able to get by with one of our best USB-C hubs and dongles, alternatively.
-Our buying guide, below, will help you decide.
+Thunderbolt docks help fill the gaps as laptop makers slim down, cut costs, and eliminate multiple ports in favor of a do-it-all Thunderbolt port instead.
+That may seem like they’re pushing those costs on to you (which they are) but it also means you can pick and choose a dock with exactly the ports you need.
+Not only are there budget Thunderbolt docks, but you may even be able to get by with one of our best USB-C hubs and dongles, alternatively.

 Our recommendations use some specific terminology: We use the term dock as one that supplies the ports you need for legacy devices, like USB-A and HDMI.
 We define a Thunderbolt hub as mainly Thunderbolt-in, Thunderbolt-out.
-The latter is useful if you’re among the small number of those who own dedicated Thunderbolt displays.
-If you don’t have one, that’s fine—just buy a Thunderbolt dock instead.
+The latter is useful if you’re among the small number of people who own dedicated Thunderbolt displays.
+If you don’t, that’s fine—just buy a Thunderbolt dock instead.
 DisplayLink USB-C docks try to offer Thunderbolt capabilities over a USB-C cable, but with middling success.

 IOGear Quantum Dual Mode Thunderbolt 3 Dock Pro (GTD737) – Best budget Thunderbolt dock